TiagoAMarques/AnIntro2RTutorial/README.md

 # An Introduction 2 R Tutorial

-This is a tutorial that can be used by students to get working with [R](https://www.r-project.org/) using [RStudio](https://www.rstudio.com/).
+This tutorial can be used by students to get working with [R](https://www.r-project.org/) using [RStudio](https://www.rstudio.com/).
 It is intended to be used by someone that has not used R before.

 All the relevant material is available [here](https://github.com/TiagoAMarques/AnIntro2RTutorial) at the corresponding github repository.

 I use it for both my "Ecologia Numérica" and my "Modelação Ecológica" at [FCUL](https://ciencias.ulisboa.pt/en) courses.
-If you are a student in one of those courses, please bear in mind that the final task, "A final task integrating all of the above", is only intended to be completed for those in "Modelação Ecológica".
+If you are a student in one of those courses, please bear in mind that the section "Final tasks" is only intended to be completed for those in "Modelação Ecológica".

 To use the tutorial you should download the contents from the github repository above, at the very least the following files